ArnaudBuchholz/reserve/doc/testing ui5/Measuring code coverage.md

 **How does the code coverage work ?**

 There is no magic behind code coverage : it usually consists in three steps :
-1. Instrumentation of the code
+1. **Instrumentation** of the code
-2. Execution of the code
+2. **Evaluation** of the code
-3. Extraction and consolidation of measurement
+3. **Extraction** and consolidation of measurement

-The first step rewrites the code :
+The first step rewrites the code in such a way that :
 * The code behavior does **not** change *(and this is obviously **critical**)*
-* When the code is executed, it keeps track of which functions, lines and conditions are evaluated.
+* While the code is executed, it keeps track of which functions, lines and conditions are evaluated.

 For instance, the previous example :